 Is intermittent fasting for endurance athletes a helpful practice?
 Will it actually improve performance and aid in health?
 This post breaks it all down!

 Table of Contents

 Intermittent fasting has been trending over the last few years.
 Its benefits have been proclaimed by healthcare and fitness professionals alike.

-As a runner, you may be wondering if running and intermittent fasting or keto running are synonymous to improved performance and weight loss.
+As a runner, you may be wondering if running and intermittent fasting, low carb running or keto running are synonymous to improved performance and weight loss.
 There’s quite a bit to consider with intermittent fasting and exercise timing.

 Maybe you’ve even witnessed some other intermittent fasting athletes.
 But, is this pattern of eating really what is best for training?

 Typical sports nutrition protocols and recommendations recommend a certain amount of carbohydrates before exercise based on weight and time before exercise.